Plantlyfe/HOMELAB-/README.md

 `deny ip X.X.X.0 0.0.0.255 X.X.X.0 0.0.0.240  !
 Block other Access Point PCs`

 `permit ip any any                                !
 Allow other traffic`
-- Prevent clients from using rogue DNS servers:

 ---
 ### Hardware